 Building Officials are Qualified when they have completed the education requirements of the Nova Scotia Building Code Training and Certification Board.
 The requirements for training are outlined in NSBOA’s Professional Studies Program.

-Effective April 1, 2008 Building Officials in Nova Scotia are required to be Qualified in order to administer and enforce the Nova Scotia Building Code.
+Effective April 1, 2008, Building Officials in Nova Scotia must be Qualified to administer and enforce the Nova Scotia Building Code.

 The requirements for Qualification are consistent with the training requirements of the National Certification Model adopted in 2005 by the Alliance of Canadian Building Officials Association ( ACBOA ) and the Nova Scotia Building Officials Association.